Vertically Graded Fe-Ni Alloys with Low Damping and a Sizeable Spin-Orbit Torque: Damping

 As summarized in Table~\ref{tab:damping}, the values of $\alphaEff$ for \FeBot\ and \NiBot\ with steep vertical compositional gradients are about 20\% greater than the homogeneous \Hom\ film.
 The larger $\alphaEff$ may be accounted for by enhanced bulk two-magnon scattering induced by local magnetic inhomogeneities in the FM bulk~\cite{McMichael2004, Wu2022}, perhaps tied to the intentional compositional gradient within the FM.
 We note that $\alphaEff$ for \Hom\ is still greater than $\alphaInt$ by $\approx$10\%, which suggests that weak two-magnon scattering is also present in this nominally homogeneous sample.

 Despite the likely presence of two-magnon scattering, the effective damping remains low with $\alphaEff < 5\times10^{-3}$ for all three samples.
-Even with a steep, intentional compositional gradient, $\alphaEff$ here is an order of magnitude lower than the reported damping parameter of FePt~\cite{Chen2012FePt, Ma2015}.
-Furthermore, it is lower than $\alphaInt \approx (6-7)\times 10^{-3}$ for the oft-studied prototypical soft FM of permalloy (Fe$_{20}$Ni$_{80}$)~\cite{Schoen2017c, Kalarickal2006}.
+Even with a steep, intentional compositional gradient, $\alphaEff$ here is an order of magnitude lower than the reported damping parameter of $\approx 3\times 10^{-2}$ in FePt~\cite{Chen2012FePt, Ma2015} used in graded SOT devices~\cite{Tang2020, Liu2020a, Tao2022FePt}.
+Furthermore, it is lower than $\alphaEff \approx 7\times 10^{-3}$ for the oft-studied prototypical soft FM of permalloy (Fe$_{20}$Ni$_{80}$)~\cite{Lim2021, Lim2022a, Lim2023}.
 The demonstrated low effective damping in the FeNi films here constitutes a crucial step toward power-efficient SOT devices.